inspire-software/yes-cart/env/migration/migrate-3.4.0-3.5.0/YC-887-README.txt

 web/store-wicket

 - sfw-applicationContext-ext.xml in applicationContext.xml
+- wicket-ext.xml in wicket.xml
+  wicketPagesMapping wicket URI to pages mapping (extend using LinkedHashMapBean) wicketPagesEncoderEnabledUrls wicket URI list of SEO supported encoder pages (extend using ArrayListBean) wicketResourceMounterEnabledPatterns wicket resource mounter enabled patterns (extend using ArrayListBean) wicketResourcesMapping wicket IResources mapping (extend using LinkedHashMapBean) wicketRendererPanelMap wicket central panel view mapping (extend using LinkedHashMapBean) wicketCategoryTypeMap wicket category central view type mapping (extend using LinkedHashMapBean)

-Each custom module must bundle all code necessary to run its functions and expose its functions viw spring context extension points described above (xml + @Controller)
+Each custom module must bundle all code necessary to run its functions and expose its functions via spring context extension points described above (xml + @Controller)

 To bundle the modules in custom builds maven profile technique is recommended to be used in pom.xml of specific